cross-js/cross-js/README.md

 (Look github parse this so well with syntax color ☺️)<br>
 using jsDoc you would be able to take full advantage of closure-compiler advanced optimizations also

-Hold your horsers and wait until Static Typing becomes a real thing: https://github.com/sirisian/ecmascript-types It's not fun to transpile your existing ts/flow back to js when it lands. so use jsDoc & `d.ts` for now.
+Hold your horses and wait until Static Typing becomes a real thing: https://github.com/sirisian/ecmascript-types It's not fun to transpile your existing ts/flow back to js when it lands. so use jsDoc & `d.ts` for now.

-## Don't use cancable promises
+## Don't use cancelable promises

 #### Why?

-There is a standard avalible and it's called [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) it was initially built for aborting a fetch request but they can be used for other things as well. there is polyfill avalible and you can remove it once it becomes available later on (easier to refactor)
+There is a standard available and it's called [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) it was initially built for aborting a fetch request but they can be used for other things as well.
+There is polyfill available and you can remove it once it becomes available later on (easier to refactor)

 #### How then?